ONEUPMANSHIP 2.0 – "Monumentally better!"

 Do you have the brass you need to win?

-A horribly fun good time for "players."
+A wicked good time for "players."

 ONEUPMANSHIP is the perfect game for the winners in your life – a devilish gift for Christmas, birthdays, graduations, man caves and family vacations – that's guaranteed to turn everyone into "greedy, self-serving punks" if they aren't already.